Railgun-Community/cookbook/src/graph/graph-cache/README.md

 ## How to update lists:

 1. Run full query against proper URL.
-If you get 'indexing_error', the data source is currently unavailable.
-Try again later.
 2. Remove "data" and "pairs" fields to get final array